 The EST is a funding and tonnage snapshot.
-The EST tab automatically generates the Section 202(e) costs and estimated commodity and freight costs associated with the commodities that the awardee is requesting via the AER and CP.
+The EST generates the Section 202(e) costs and estimated commodity and freight costs associated with the commodities that the awardee is requesting via the AER and CP.
 Additionally, awardees can enter requested levels of Title II ITSH and cost share.
-The EST tab sums up all of the different cost categories to generate a total cost to FFP for the PREP request and for the LOA.
+The EST sums up all of the different cost categories to generate a total cost to BHA for the PREP request and for the LOA.